Raleigh–Durham International Airport: Cargo areas

-The airport incorporates two cargo areas, North Cargo and South Cargo.
+The airport incorporates two cargo areas, North Cargo and South Cargo, with over 469,000 square feet of cargo space.
 The North Cargo terminal area is used by cargo airlines.
 The largest cargo operators are FedEx and UPS.
 The South Cargo terminal area is used by commercial airlines for cargo operations.

+Maintenance base

+Endeavor Air built a maintenance base in 2019.
+No hangar is available for maintenance.